 BA Comparative Ethnic Studies – Class of ’19

-Martin’s fondest memories at Cal include the Friday noon rush on Sproul Plaza – full of life and flyering – as well as tailgating on Game Days.
-Martin is an investor and blockchain advocate hoping to improve the lives of those in his community through philanthropy and community-based initiatives.
+Martin’s fondest memories at Cal include the vibrant Friday noon rush on Sproul Plaza, alive with energy and flyering, as well as tailgating on Game Days.
+As an investor and blockchain advocate, Martin is passionate about improving lives through philanthropy and community-driven initiatives.

 Angel Garcia